popeindustries/buddy/README.md

 }
 ```

-**buddy** correctly handles this remapping when resolving *node_modules* dependencies that use the `browser` parameter.
+**buddy** correctly handles this remapping when resolving *node_modules* dependencies that use the [`browser` package.json field](https://github.com/defunctzombie/package-browser-field-spec).
 In addition, it is possible to employ more advanced uses to alias files and modules directly in your project:

 ```json
 {